-My name is Edmund Farrow, I'm in my early forties and I'm a dad with three children - boys, aged sixteen and fourteen, and a daughter, aged eleven.
+My name is Edmund Farrow and I'm a dad with three teenage children - two boys and a girl.
 (Henceforth they shall be known as Sprog1, Sprog2 and Sproglette for ease of reference.
 Let's face it, it's difficult enough remembering your own children's names, let alone anyone else's).
 I looked after the kids full-time for fifteen years from when they were born up until relatively recently.
 I did the cooking and cleaning as well.
 I now work part-time but my wife still has a full-time job, so I still do the cooking.
+(2019 update: Working full-time... still doing the cooking.)
 I have managed to train the kids to do some of the cleaning, however...

 This site has evolved and changed over the years but back in 2007 I wrote this:

 My aims in creating DadsDinner.com are as follows:Wow!
-Now, as I revamp and heavily prune the site in 2016, that seems like long ago.
+Now, as I revamp and heavily prune the site, that seems like long ago.
 We live in the future, complete with iPads and Twitter and everything.
 There are apparently far more housedads these days than there used to be as well.
 (Somewhere...)

 Goodness, that sounds like hard work.
 I may have to go and lie down.
 Still, I'm going to try.
 Let me know what works and what doesn't, what was useful, what's wrong, what was encouraging and what made you choke on your coffee.
 Bear with me.
 I have three children and I never know when they're going to bring home a new and exciting disease.
 I'll reply when I can.